Track mileage automatically

 Trusted by millions of drivers

-Where you provide a benefit that the employee would have been able to claim as a tax deduction if they’d paid for it, the ‘Otherwise Deductible’ rule applies, and your liability reduces.
+Providing a benefit that the employee would have been able to claim as a tax deduction if they’d paid for it, the ‘Otherwise Deductible’ rule applies, and your liability reduces.

-Examples might include home internet costs or study fees related to their work.
+Examples include home internet costs or study fees related to their work.
 Note that it’s crucial to determine whether the employee could have claimed the cost as a deduction in the first place.
-It may also be the case that only a portion of the cost would have been tax-deductible for them.
+It may also be that only a portion of the cost would have been tax-deductible for them.

 Employee contributions towards the benefit